ddewaele/cdk-simple-lambda/README.md

-# Welcome to your CDK TypeScript project
+# Welcome to a simple CDK TypeScript project with a lambda

-This is a blank project for CDK development with TypeScript.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.

 ## Useful commands